 It's normal to feel a little stiff sometimes, but if you're starting to feel pain regularly, you might want to get your joints checked out.
 The official name for joint pain is arthritis.
 I don't know about you, but for me, the word triggers a disease that only old people get.
-But, in fact, it's quite common: Anyone can get it; it doesn't depend on genetic factors or age, and it's the leading cause of disability in the U.S.
+But, in fact, it's quite common.
+Anyone can develop joint pain.
+Joint pain doesn't depend on genetic factors or age, and it's the leading cause of disability in the U.S.

 Over 50,000 adults and 30,000 children in the United States have some type of arthritis.
 Usually the symptoms include not only pain and stiffness, but a reduction in motion.
 In other words, it can really affect your day-to-day activities.

 There are 100 kinds of arthritis, osteoarthritis (where bones rub against eachother because the cartilage is worn down) being the most common.

 Luckily, there are ways to deal with unhappy joints if they are already a reality in your life, and ways to prevent them from getting there in the first place.
 Most suggestions on this list could apply to both.
 Read on to find out about some practical ways to take care of yourself.

 1. Exercise, Gently, Then Build Up